Dao-BZ-007/cipherbook/README.md

 ## 🌟 Overview

-**CIPHERBOOK** is a **privacy-preserving decentralized orderbook** built on **ZAMA’s FHEVM**, where **orders are matched using encrypted values** without ever revealing them.
+**CIPHERBOOK** is a **privacy-preserving decentralized orderbook** built on Zama’s **FHEVM**, where **orders are created, matched, and filled using encrypted values** — even the smart contract never sees plaintext data.

-In traditional DEXs:
+Traditional DEX orderbooks expose:
-- Orders are public
+- order prices
-- Prices are visible
+- order sizes
-- MEV bots exploit users
+- trade intent

-- Front-running is unavoidable
+This leads to **MEV, front-running, and unfair execution**.

-CipherBook fixes this.
+CipherBook fixes that.

 ### What CipherBook enables

-- Users place BUY / SELL orders with:
+- Place BUY / SELL orders with:
   - encrypted price
   - encrypted amount
-- Orders are stored **fully encrypted on-chain**
+- Store encrypted orders **directly on-chain**
-- Matching logic runs on encrypted values using **FHE**
+- Perform order matching using **FHE encrypted comparisons**
-- Smart contracts never see plaintext data
+- Execute trades without revealing sensitive information

 This means:

-> **Even the blockchain cannot see your order details.**
+> **Even the blockchain cannot see your orders, prices, or trade intent.**

 ---